theturtle32/WebSocket-Node/README.md

 --------
 This code is currently unproven.
 It should be considered alpha quality, and is not recommended for production use, though it is used in production on worlize.com.
 Your mileage may vary.

-This is a pure JavaScript implementation of the WebSocket Draft -09 for Node.
+This is a pure JavaScript implementation of the WebSocket protocol version 8 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.

 For a WebSocket draft-08/-09/-10 client written in Flash see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.